Margarine

 Margarine consists of a water-in-fat emulsion, with tiny droplets of water dispersed uniformly throughout a fat phase in a stable solid form.
-While butter is made by concentrating the butterfat of milk through agitation, modern margarine is made through a more intensive processing of refined vegetable oil and water.
+While butter is made by concentrating the butterfat of milk through centrifugation, modern margarine is made through a more intensive processing of refined vegetable oil and water.

-Per federal regulation, margarine must have a minimum fat content of 80 percent (with a maximum of 16% water) to be labeled as such in the United States, although the term is used informally to describe vegetable-oil-based spreads with lower fat content.
-In Britain, Australia and New Zealand, it can be referred to colloquially as marge.
+Per US federal regulation, products must have a minimum fat content of 80% (with a maximum of 16% water) to be labeled "margarine" in the United States, although the term is used informally to describe vegetable-oil-based spreads with lower fat content.

 Margarine can be used as an ingredient in other food products, such as pastries, doughnuts, cakes, and cookies.

 History

 Invention and early distribution

 Margarine has its roots in the discovery by French chemist Michel Eugène Chevreul in 1813 of margaric acid.
 Scientists at the time regarded margaric acid, like oleic acid and stearic acid, as one of the three fatty acids that, in combination, form most animal fats.
 In 1853, the German structural chemist Wilhelm Heinrich Heintz analyzed margaric acid as simply a combination of stearic acid and the previously unknown palmitic acid.